notshi/ladiesofcodeleeds/meetups/2018-january/readme.md

 -----

 ### Run Faster!
-My experience with software performance - presented by [_Sorina Grave_](https://github.com/sorinagrave)
+My experience with software performance - presented by [_Sorina Grave_](https://www.linkedin.com/in/sorina-grave-2624a268/)

-...
+My talk is about software performance and my experiences with it over the years.
+It shows my personal view on why is performance important, how developers can ensure their code is fast and ideas for troubleshooting performance issues.

 [**Check out Sorina's presentation**](https://drive.google.com/file/d/1QglLZ5E3lvT7PKZ65pGp3GwDOTOi3GYN/view)

-_Sorina is a software developer with over 15 years of experience in the full development life-cycle.
-She strongly believes in good design focusing on functionality, performance and extensibility, writing maintainable code and providing thorough documentation and unit tests._
+_Sorina got into tech from an early age studying computers since she was 14.
+She got her first dev job in 1999 and has worked for several big corporations over the years.
+Sorina is now employed by Sky and is excited to experience such diversity and enthusiasm for tech from everyone!_

 -----